 I am getting loads of questions about my burger bun.
 I have to say that this is the first ever photo shoot I've done using an actual burger bun - and I am excited!
 I'd given up on bread after I went gluten-free, until I decided to create my own range from scratch.
 Lots of patience, inspiration and recipe testing sessions were required until I finally came up with my very own gluten-free, vegan bap recipe.
 I just HAD to put my Hemp & Beet Burgers in one for my piccie.
 Anyway, anyway I've spent the last year working on a whole range of gf breads, baps, wraps, crackers and things AND will be publishing an ebook dedicated to them soon.
 Happy, happy, happy dance!!!
 I do hope that you enjoy this as much as we do here.
 If you love it, then you'll go crazy for my latest book Angelicious which is full of inspiring ideas for consciouness raising cuisine...

 Please do let me know how you get on with this recipe and feel free to ask if you have any questions.
 Original recipe here: http://www.trinityskitchen.com/hemp-beet-veggie-burger-recipe-gluten-fr…

-21 years ago Trinity had a profound spiritual awakening that interconnected her with the deeper consciousness of life.
+22 years ago Trinity had a profound spiritual awakening that interconnected her with the deeper consciousness of life.
 What followed was a journey of compassion for all sentient beings, and a passion to share conscious eating for the benefit of all.
-Trinity is an integral part of the Openhand Core Team, supporting with the philosophy development, energy processing, publication of book and film, and is also the Openhand retreat chef.
-Trinity recently published two recipe books with Openhand Press: Trinity's Conscious Kitchen & Angelicious - Food for a New Paradigm.
-Find Trinity here on www.Openhandweb.org, and here: Trinity's Conscious Kitchen Website
+Trinity recently published two recipe books: Trinity's Conscious Kitchen & Angelicious - Food for a New Paradigm.
+Find Trinity here at: Trinity's Conscious Kitchen Website